Posted on April 12 2019

 Visit Little Switzerland to Shop Souvenirs Today

 Here at Little Switzerland, we’ve worked hard to earn the title of premier jewelry retailer in the Caribbean, and we’re excited to offer you the finest in luxury jewelry and watches.
 We have three locations across Nassau for your convenience, but those aren’t the only places you can find us.
 We have over 30 locations in total, scattered across the Caribbean so no matter where your travels take you, you’ll never be too far away from one of our stores.
+Don't forget to stop by our Hublot shop at our Bay Street location in Nassau.

 Our goal is to offer the most beautiful, unique and highest quality designer jewelry pieces that you can take home with you as a souvenir of your trip.
 And because we know everyone’s financial situation is different, we even offer financing plans so it’s easier than ever to treat yourself to a special gift.
 Browse our full jewelry selection today to get started shopping.